Abibubble/ms4-lead-shot-hazard/TESTING.md

 ---

-### Internal Navigation
+### Modals
-* &#128100; Click the Add Cocktail button to take the user to the Add Cocktail page from the Profile page.
-* &#128100; Click the Edit Cocktail button to take the user to the Edit Cocktail page from the Profile page.
-* &#128272; Click the Add Category button to take the user to the Add Category page from the Manage Categories page.
-* &#128272; Click the Edit Category button to take the user to the Edit Category page from the Manage Categories page.
+* &#128272; The Delete modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.

 ---

-### Modals
+### External Links
-* &#128272; The Delete Merchandise modal is visible in front of all other items on the screen, and clearly displays the Cancel and Delete buttons.
+* The Facebook social media icon opens up the Lead Shot Hazard Facebook page in a new tab.
+* The Bandcamp social media icon opens up the Lead Shot Hazard Bandcamp page in a new tab.
+* The Instagram social media icon opens up the Lead Shot Hazard Instagram page in a new tab.
+* The Twitter social media icon opens up the Lead Shot Hazard Twitter page in a new tab.
+* The YouTube social media icon opens up the Lead Shot Hazard YouTube page in a new tab.
+* The Spotify social media icon opens up the Lead Shot Hazard Spotify page in a new tab.
+* The TikTok social media icon opens up the Lead Shot Hazard TikTok page in a new tab.
+* The Soundcloud social media icon opens up the Lead Shot Hazard Soundcloud page in a new tab.

 ---